Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 10. Red and White Beagle

-A red and white bicolor Beagle coloration is very similar to a lemon and white bi, but with the pied patches being red instead of golden yellow.
-Just like with the red tricolor Beagles, the shade of red can be anywhere from pale to a deep chestnut.
+A red and white bicolor Beagle’s coloration is very similar to a lemon and white bicolor, but the pied patches are red instead of golden yellow.
+Just like with the red tricolor Beagles, the shade of red can be anywhere from pale to deep chestnut.

 11. Tan and White Beagle

-The last of the officially standard bicolor Beagles, the tan and white bi can have light brown patches on its ears, lower tail, and anywhere on its back and sides.
+The tan and white coat, the last of the officially standard bicolor Beagles, can have light brown patches on their ears, lower tail, and anywhere on their back and sides.
 Occasionally, one might have just enough black fur to be visible, though not enough to be called a tricolor.

 Divider 7Non-Standard Beagle Colors & Combinations

-The following Beagle colors are recognized by the AKC to exist, but for various reasons, they aren’t considered suitable coat colors for a “perfect” Beagle.
-Some of them are too rare to be part of the standard, while others create health risks or haven’t been reliably bred yet.
+The AKC recognizes the following Beagle colors, but for various reasons, they aren’t considered suitable coat colors for a “perfect” Beagle.
+Some are too rare to be part of the standard, while others create health risks or haven’t been reliably bred yet.

 12. Black

 Any Beagle of a solid color is rare.
-However, Beagles can be born completely black, or with so little of any other color that they’re all-black in practice.
+However, Beagles can be born entirely black or with so little of any other color that they’re nearly all-black.

 13. Black and White Beagle

 Did you know that Beagles change color throughout their lives?
-There are lots of black and white Beagle puppies, but they’ll frequently “break” into new colors as they grow older, to the point where breeders will have to change their registration color up to three times.
+There are several black-and-white Beagle puppies, but they frequently “break” into new colors as they grow older, and breeders must change their registration color up to three times.

 14. Black, Fawn, and White

-Fawn is an extremely dilute red.
+Fawn is a dilute red.
 You’ll also see it called a “cream,” “ivory,” or “isabella” color.
 A black, fawn, and white Beagle is a red tricolor (see #2) that strongly expresses the gene that dilutes and fades color.

 15. Black, Tan, and Redtick Beagle